 - IPC-2225: Sectional Design Standard for Organic Multichip Modules (MCM-L) and MCM-L Assemblies

 - IPC-2226A: Sectional Design Standard for High-density Interconnect (HDI) Printed Boards

 This series provides coverage on material and final finish selection, current-carrying capacity and minimum electrical clearances, test-specimen design, guidelines for V-groove scoring, dimensioning requirements, and conductor thickness requirements.

-To read this entire column, which appeared in the November 2017 issue of The PCB Design Magazine, click here.
+To read this entire column, which appeared in the May 2019 issue of Design007 Magazine, click here.